Kunohe rebellion: Rebellion

-Attack on Kunohe castle
+Siege of Kunohe castle

+During the military council, Ii Naomasa suggested to the other generals who participated in this campaign to besiege the Kunohe's castle until they surrender, which met with agreement from others.

 Command of the attack on the Kunohe Castle itself was assigned to Gamo Ujisato, assisted by Asano Nagamasa.
 Within Kunohe Castle, Kunohe Masazane had only 5,000 defenders but due to his strong defensive position with three sides of his castle protected by rivers, he rejected initial offers that he surrender.
 However, Masazane was so strongly outnumbered that after only four days he agreed to a proposal made by a trusted family priest that the defenders would be pardoned if they surrendered.
 On 4 September, Masazane’s brother, Kunohe Sanechika (who was with the attacking forces) entered the castle and led out several Nanbu clan members who were willing to surrender, and who had donned white robes and had shaved their heads as a sign of humility.
 The attackers reneged on their promises, and executed the prisoners, along with Kunohe Masazane himself.
 The remaining defenders, including women and children, were forced into the second bailey, which was then set on fire.
 According to contemporary records, the fire burned for three days and three nights and killed all within.

+Aftermath

+The rebellions finally being suppressed June 20 with Waga Yoshitada being slain in battle, while Hienuki Hirotada sentenced to "Kaieki law" which stated that he and his clan's status and rights as samurai being stripped.

 With the suppression of the Kunohe Rebellion, Japan was officially reunified under Hideyoshi's authority.